-Perhaps this is the most common question we receive here when people first inquire about the Hot Mod V2.
-And of course we also offer a reverse-wired version so that Hot Mod V2 can also function in many of the reissue amps which the original could not.
+Perhaps this is the most common question we receive here when people first inquire about the Hot Mod V2, Lynch Mod, and Mr. Scary Mod.
+And of course we also offer a reverse-wired version so that either model can also function in many of the reissue amps which the original Soldano Hot Mod could not.
+In general, although there are non-master and master volume amps listed here, note that all of our mod devices generally work better if your amp has a master volume on it.
 So here is the list:

 Marshall JCM 900: 2500, 2501, 2502, 2100, 2101

 Marshall Vintage Reissue: 1987x (pre-2003 without Marshall factory effects loop), 1959 (without factory effects loop), 2245THW (handwired JTM 45 reissue), 1959 YJM

 Marshall Studio*: This new series of mini 20 watt heads require the removal of the L bracket and thumbscrew so that the units can fit into the PCB-mounted socket in the amp which does not use a base tube shield.